 Trello keeps us all on task.
 You can set up boards for projects, and, within the boards, cards for specific tasks.
 The cards assign tasks and deadlines to specific people, who are alerted of approaching deadlines with automated emails.
 Once a task is finished, the person simply clicks a ‘done’ checklist, and moves it off the board.

 Why it’s important: Whether your team shares an office or are a collection of freelancers working from all over the pace, you want to know what’s going on and who’s doing what.
 Good communication builds strong teams.

 Why it’s awesome: Slack creates a communication hub that works seamlessly from all devices.
 You can organize your communications by channels, where only the people on certain projects receive messages or communicate through direction messages.
 It works the same way people communicate in their lives, but separates their business communication from their personal.

 What it’s for: Tracking your mileage

 Why it’s important: If you’re self employed, your mileage is a tax deduction.
 In fact, the $/kilometre rate has just gone up.
 But you need to have an accurate log of your business-related mileage.
-But, really, who has time to update a digital or paper logbook after every drive?
+But, who really has time to update a digital or paper logbook after every drive?

 Why it’s awesome: You don’t have to log anything.
-When MileIQ detects you’re in a vehicle, it turns on and starts tracking your kms.
+When MileIQ detects you’re in a vehicle, it turns on and starts tracking your kilometres.
 It tracks all your trips and organizes them in an app.
 Each trip shows up on your screen, and you swipe it to the right or the left, to categorize as Business (right) and Personal (left).
 The app will track all of your data for you so it’s ready and audit-proof come tax time.